symfony/symfony-docs/cookbook/email/gmail.rst

 .. tip::

-    If you are using Symfony Standard Edition, configure the parameters at ``parameters.yml``:
+    If you are using the Symfony Standard Edition, configure the parameters at ``parameters.yml``:

     .. code-block:: yaml